-The genset may shut down due to overload when a large motor or air conditioner is started or cycles off and then on again, even though the sum of the loads is less than genset rating.
+Note that the genset may shut down due to overload when a large motor or air conditioner is started or cycles off and then on again, even though the sum of the loads is less than genset rating.
 The reason for this is that a motor's startup load is much larger than its running load.
 It may be necessary to run fewer appliances when large motors and air conditioners are cycling on and off.

-Maximum power decreases as altitude increases because air density decreases.
+Note also that maximum power decreases as altitude increases because air density decreases.
 For every 1000-foot (305 m) increase in elevation you can expect power to decrease approximately 3 percent.
 Table 2 shows the results of typical calculations.
 It may be necessary to run fewer appliances at higher altitudes.